As an Amazon Associate, I earn from qualifying purchases.

 Instructions

-• Add dry ingredients in a medium mixing bowl.
+• Add dry ingredients to a medium mixing bowl.
 Whisk to combine.

 2 cups all-purpose flour, 1 tbsp baking powder, 2 tbsp sugar, 1/2 tsp salt